 And then there was a cartoon about a man who looked very sick with his doctor.
 The doctor was taking his pulse and shook his head: “You’re in a bad way – you’re allergic to yourself”.
 Yes, he was in conflict with himself.

 Isn’t there another way of living and thinking about ourselves?

 Let me give you a simple example.
-Back in the 19th century, stage coaches in America had 3 grades of ticket.
-A first class ticket on a stage coach entitled the owner to remain in the stagecoach no matter what.
-A second class ticket meant that if difficulty arose you had to get out and walk beside the coach until the situation was resolved.
-But if you weren’t too well off and purchased a third-class ticket, it meant you were called on yourself to solve whatever difficulty came up, whether it meant getting down in the mud or pushing the coach up a hill.
-So, you can imagine everyone wanted the first class ticket.
+Back in the 19th century, stage coaches in America had three grades of ticket.
+A first-class ticket on a stage coach entitled the owner to remain in it no matter what.
+A second-class ticket meant that if difficulty arose you had to get out and walk beside the coach until the situation was resolved.
+But if you weren’t too well-off and purchased a third-class ticket, it meant you were called on yourself to solve whatever difficulty came up – whether it meant getting down in the mud or pushing the coach up a hill.
+So, you can imagine everyone wanted the first-class ticket.
 Striving for the highest seat or the best ticket is a passion that has been with us for a long, long time.

 But the Bible reminds me that the happiest people are those who have a higher goal in life, to serve and please God, because the human personality was designed to have Jesus Christ at the centre.
 That’s why Jesus said, “I am the way, the truth and the life”.
 In Him we discover abundant life, that is personally rewarding and offers eternal life when we die.

 Let’s become other-centred rather than self-centred.